-A total of 31 random staff interviews were conducted during the audit.
-The interviews included Immigration Health Services Corps (IHSC) and security staff (including supervisors) from all shifts.
-ICE interview forms were used as a guide.
-Interviews were conducted in private offices or private rooms.
-All staff were aware of the agency's zero tolerance policy, their responsibilities to protect detainees from sexual abuse and their duties as first responders as part of a coordinated response.
-Specialized staff were also interviewed which included the Facility Administrator, Facility PREA Compliance Manager, PREA Investigator, HSA, the Retaliation Monitor, the Human Resource Manager (HRM), a Classification Supervisor, Grievance Coordinator, Training Supervisor and Mental Health Practitioner.
+A total of thirty-seven random staff interviews were conducted during the audit.
+The interviews included IHSC medical staff and GEO security staff (including supervisors) from all shifts.
+Interviews were conducted in private offices or private rooms adjacent to the housing units.
+All staff were aware of the agency's zero tolerance policy, their responsibilities of protecting detainees from sexual abuse and their duties as first responders as part of a coordinated response.
+Designee staff were also interviewed, which included the Facility Administrator, PSA Compliance Manager, PREA Investigator, HSA, and the Retaliation Monitor, the Human Resource Manager (HRM), a Classification Officer, the Classification Supervisor, the Chief of Security, one volunteer and four contractors.
 No staff refused to be interviewed.
-All interviewed staff, volunteers and contractors demonstrated an understanding of PREA and their respons bilities under this program, relative to their position at the facility and employment status.
-A member of the local victim advocate office from Wellspring Rape Crisis Center, the provider of services to the facility, was also interviewed telephonically.
-A telephonic interview with a Sexual Abuse Nurse Examiner (SANE) confirmed forensic medical examinations are conducted at St. Francis Cabrini Hospital, Alexandria, LA.
+All interviewed staff, to include the volunteer and contractors, demonstrated an understanding of the PREA and their responsibilities under the PREA, relative to their position at the facility and employment status.
+The local victim advocate center (San Antonio Rape Crisis Center), who would provide services to the facility if necessary, was also interviewed telephonically.
+Additionally, a telephonic interview with a Sexual Abuse Nurse Examiner from the local hospital, Methodist Specialty and Transplant Hospital, was conducted to confirm if forensic examination services would be provided when requested.

-Forty detainees were randomly selected and interviewed by the auditors from all housing units, including the Restricted Housing Unit, commonly known as Segregation or the Special Management Unit.
+Thirty-five detainees were randomly selected for interview from all housing units, to include the Restricted Housing Unit (RHU).
 Interviews were conducted in private offices or private areas adjacent to the housing units.
+The average length of stay at the facility for detainees is sixty days.
 The detainees interviewed were of various ages, nationalities and ethnic backgrounds.
-Of the interviewed detainees, four self-identified as being members of the LGBTI community, one as being disabled and three were limited English proficient (LEP).
-A telephonic interpretation service and The Nakamoto staff interpreter were used to conduct interviews with the detainees who mostly spoke Spanish.
+Of the interviewed detainees, none self-identified to being Lesbian, Transgender or Intersex, two self-admitted to being Bisexual, one self-admitted to being Gay, three were disabled and 23 were limited English proficient (LEP).
+Certified Languages International Interpretation service and a Nakamoto staff interpreter were used to conduct interviews.
 Three detainees had previously reported sexual abuse.
-All detainees interviewed demonstrated a good understanding of the PREA program, the prevention, protection and reporting mechanisms, and stated they felt safe at the facility and would contact staff if necessary concerning a PREA issue.
-No detainees refused to be interviewed.
+All detainees interviewed demonstrated a good understanding of the PREA program, (e.g. prevention, protection, and reporting mechanisms), and stated that they felt safe at the facility and would contact staff if necessary concerning a PREA issue.
+No detainee refused to be interviewed.